 ABOUT CRISTO REY

-Cristo Rey Jesuit in Milwaukee is part of national network of 35 Catholic high schools recognized for transforming urban education through a unique integration of rigorous academics, professional experience, and spiritual formation.
-For the 2019-20 school year, Cristo Rey Milwaukee will serve approximately 400 young men and women of limited financial means.
-Cristo Rey’s innovative model calls for our students to attend class four days per week and work in a professional setting five days per month through our Corporate Work Study Program (CWSP).
-While some of our students will enter high school below grade-level academically, it is the collective mission of our staff to ensure that our students gain admission to—and ultimately graduate from—college.
-In pursuit of that goal, Cristo Rey has a longer school day and an extended academic year, and our teachers innovate, plan, reflect, and practice so that they maximize their impact in the classroom.
+Cristo Rey Jesuit in Milwaukee is the 29th school in a growing national network of Catholic high schools recognized for transforming urban education by serving an exclusively low-income student body through a unique integration of rigorous academics, professional experience, and spiritual formation in the Jesuit tradition.
+In May of 2019, CRJ graduated its first class of seniors, young men and women for others who each secured at least two four-year-college acceptances.
+Cristo Rey’s innovative model calls for our students—just under 400 in total—to attend class four days per week and work in a professional setting five days per month through our Corporate Work Study Program (CWSP).
+In addition, CRJ students participate in robust community service and student formation programming that anchors them in Ignatian identity and prepares them to transform the world.
+It is the collective mission of our staff to help empower students by ensuring they gain admission to—and ultimately are able to graduate from—college.
+In pursuit of that goal, Cristo Rey has a longer school day and an extended academic year, and our teachers, leadership, and staff innovate, plan, reflect, and practice so that we maximize our impact and deliver on the school’s mission.

-As part of Cristo Rey Jesuit’s motivated and collaborative founding team, you will educate and support students in mind and spirit.
-In the spirit of cura personalis, or care for the whole person, you will help ensure students’ social- emotional health.
-You will combine empathy, cultural dexterity, and expertise working with low-income communities to build strong, trusting partnerships with students and their parents so that CRJHS can effectively accompany them on the journey to and through college.
-Your influence with adults will allow school staff and leadership to nurture and sustain a loving, supportive, college-going culture.
+The College Counselor reports to the principal.
+As part of Cristo Rey Jesuit’s counseling team, you will blend ambitious vision with clear systems thinking to leverage your extensive knowledge of college admissions, matriculation, financial aid, on-campus resources, and college-success skills to nurture a college-going culture at CRJ.
+You will forge relationships with students and their families starting in ninth grade, including by teaching college counseling lessons, advising students on summer program offerings, and presenting at assemblies and parent meetings.
+You will provide best-in-class, one-on-one support to seniors and their families through the college admissions process starting in the spring of junior year through the spring of senior year.
+In the spirit of cura personalis, or care for the whole person, you will help ensure seniors’ social-emotional well-being throughout the admissions process.
+You will combine empathy, cultural dexterity, and your expertise working with colleges and low- income communities to build lasting partnerships between CRJ and admissions personnel.
 Your interpersonal intelligence, courage, and drive to find solutions will make you an asset to an adult team that is high-functioning, vibrant, and grounded in a deep commitment to the school’s bold mission.
-By giving generously of yourself, your gifts, and your time, you will build the foundation of a school that serves its students’ diverse needs, cultivates their many talents, and ensures 100% of its graduates gain acceptance to college.
+By giving generously of yourself, your gifts, and your time, you will build the foundation of a school that serves its students’ diverse needs, cultivates their many talents, and robustly supports its students to and through college.

-- Approach your professional practice through a developmental lens, and enthusiastically participate in professional development; seek and apply feedback from school leadership and from colleagues; demonstrate drive and independence in accessing resources to further your own improvement.
+- Approach your professional practice through a developmental lens, and enthusiastically participate in professional development, including with the CR Network; seek and apply feedback from leadership and colleagues; demonstrate drive and independence in accessing resources to further your own improvement.

 - Collaborate with peers with integrity, humility, commitment, humor, and joy to ensure the foundation of trust that will enable the team to accomplish its ambitious goals.